 Visa requirements for entering the UAE vary greatly between different nationalities.
 It t is advisable to check regulations before travelling.
 Currently, every nationality entering the UAE needs a visa except:

-Citizens of Gulf Cooperation Council (GCC) countries (Bahrain, Kuwait, Oman, Qatar and Saudi Arabia) expatriate residents of the GCC (certain nationalities and professions) and British citizens with the right of abode in the UK.
+Citizens of Gulf Cooperation Council (GCC) countries (Bahrain, Kuwait, Oman and Saudi Arabia) expatriate residents of the GCC (certain nationalities and professions) and British citizens with the right of abode in the UK.

 VISA ON ARRIVAL